- Areas of Practice

-Denial of petition for mandamus when the defendant challenged the trail court’s new trail order entered after the defendant asked the trial court to impose constitutional due process limitations to a punitive damages award.
+Denial of petition for mandamus when the defendant challenged the trail court’s new trial order entered after the defendant asked the trial court to impose constitutional due process limitations to a punitive damages award.

 Successfully defended order dismissing claims based on parties’ contractual forum selection clause.

 Successfully defended judgment appointing client as sole managing conservator of his children following week-long child custody jury trial.

 Reversing a trial court’s award of a homeowner’s property to his neighbor by adverse possession, holding that neighbor’s assumption that homeowner’s property was part of neighbor’s backyard, and neighbor’s use of that property as part of her backyard, was legally insufficient to support the trial court’s award by adverse possession.